• About

 Her work is good, great even, and thus, it has been roundly ignored, especially her overly-optimistic conclusion: “As information about the needs of highly gifted children becomes more widespread, and society’s expectations become more closely attuned to the realities of gifted development, the degree of vulnerability of these children will diminish.”
 If only.

 The ensuing period of nearly forty years has seen many things.
 America has degenerated into a ridiculously stupid third-world cesspool.
-The schools – almost all publics and most privates – have dropped even the pretense of Western educational standards.
+The schools – almost all public and most private – have dropped even the pretense of former Western educational standards.
 And, while the existence of the UHIQ is reluctantly acknowledged, society has adopted an almost universal bias against the cognitive elite.
 This is the phenomenon Tom Ironsides observed in THE SUBSTITUTE when he occasionally encountered a languishing child of true intelligence in the wild.
 It is the same treatment he received from a system blindly obsessed with meaningless credentials.
 Sadly, the experience is not limited to fiction.
+Consider The Genius Famine by Edward Dutton and Charlton for the negative effects of this bias on society.
+One of Charles Murray’s four simple truths in Real Education was that the future of society is dependent on how well high-IQ children are educated.
+As a country and a nation, the USSA and America have failed; hence, our future looks like war, fracture, and a diminished quality of life.

-No child deserves to be trapped in a failed modern Amerikan school.
+No child deserves to be trapped in a failed modern K-12 Amerikan school.
 While some do much better than others, exceptional children are failed in exceptional fashion.
-Those children above 140 WAIS (or SB) are utterly tortured.
+Most of those children above 140-145 WAIS (or SB) are utterly tortured.
+Especially boys.
 In many cases, programs allegedly there to help, in fact, hinder.

 As I’ve written previously, the only way to assist a truly intelligent child is for his parents to point him in what they think is the right direction and then step aside and see how far he can go.
 This isn’t necessarily easy.
-The parents may not know that correct direction.
+The parents may not know the correct direction.
 They may have communication difficulties with their son.
 And, as is usually the case, they may be plagued with a desire to control that which is not ultimately controllable.
-If the process is done properly or if it is even attempted, then it is best done within the loose framework of unschooling, self-directed homeschooling, or the Sudbury Valley model.
+Homeschooling is really the only option.

 Back in 1984, Roedell saw the need to remove the bright child from the doldrums of the standard classroom: “Highly gifted children experience increased vulnerability when they spend large portions of their time in inappropriate educational settings.
 The more a gifted child’s abilities differ from the norm, the more inappropriate becomes the educational program offered in the regular classroom.”
 She nailed the problems with “enrichment” programs: